COVID-19 – COMMUNITY OFFICE COVID UPDATE NOVEMBER…

-The Mashamshire Community Office building is now open to the public once again, though not all services arebe back in one go.
-We are operating with a few changes to ensure we are “Covid-Secure”.
+When not in a lockdown situation, Mashamshire Community Office is open to the public and operating with a few changes to ensure we are “Covid-Secure”.
 We are now open from 10am to on 3pm weekdays and 10am till 1:30pm on Saturdays.

 Expect to be greeted at the door by one of our welcoming volunteers who will explain everything, but you may be asked to wait at busy times.
 From Monday 6 July, we are open for: